 You need to know where your buyer personas are online and how they consume content there.
 Establish whether they are on Facebook, Twitter, LinkedIn, YouTube, etc, so you know where to have active presence and what type of content to create for those channels of communication.

 An intelligent CRM system like Qobrix provides you with the ability to input and centralise the necessary customer data you need to be able to build buyer personas, segment them into groups where commonalities arise, and serve them content that is pertinent to and will solve their pain points.
-Schedule a DEMO of our next generation real estate CRM system which was built to capture more opportunities for growth and profitability by focusing on customer acquisition and service.
+Schedule your DEMO of the Qobrix Real Estate CRM system today.